DBCDK/serviceprovider/doc/api-design.md

 The bibliographic object is represented as a JSON-object with fields from:

 - BriefDisplay - ¿Where is this format documented? - Probably encoded in object with keys such as `identifier`, `title`, `creator`, `workType`, `titleFull` ....
 Evt. just identifier, if not easy to get together with dkabm from opensearch
 - DKABM - defined on biblstandard.dk.
-Probably encoded in object with keys such as `acIdentifier`, `dcLanguage` or `dcLanguageISO639-2`, or `dcTitleFull`, (assuming there are no namespace-collisions of types, otherwise we need to rethink mapping into object).
+Probably encoded in object with keys such as `identifier`, `language` or `languageISO639-2`, or `titleFull`, (assuming there are no namespace-collisions of types, otherwise we need to rethink mapping into object).
 - Relations - http://danbib.dk/index.php?doc=broend3_relationer - probably encoded in object with keys such as `relIsPartOfManifestation`, `relDiscusses`, ...
 - `collection` list of ids in same "værk" within opensearch search
 - moreInfo - covers as url and dataurl, - as `coverUrlXXX` or `coverDataUrlXXX` where `XXX` is one of `42`, `117`, `207`, `500`, `Back`, `Thumbnail` or `Full`, ie. `coverUrl42`.

+List of the possible keys can be seen on: https://github.com/DBCDK/serviceprovider/blob/master/doc/work-context.jsonld

 Each key present in the json-object, should contain an array of values.
 Example: if the bibliographic xml-object contains: